Workflow Monitor [VF UG]

 In addition to using filters, it is also possible to enter a search term on the right-hand side of the toolbar.
 This gives the user a powerful option as it searches through values of the workflow contracts which are not shown in dedicated columns, e.g. the input and output parameters of workflows.

 The search term will be used as an exact match, but case-insensitive.
-To search for substrings one can use the following placeholders (can be combined):
+To search for substrings one can use the following placeholders (which can be combined):

 Text starting with ‘abc’